Dordon: Religion

 According to the 2001 Census for the parish of Dordon 2,568 describe themselves as Christian and 629 are non-religious.
 There are also 4 Buddhists, 9 Muslims, 13 Sikhs and 3 people describe their religion as other.
 Dordon's Church of England Parish church is called St Leonard Church and was built in 1868.
 It is in the parish of St Leonard along with St Mary church in nearby Freasley.
 Dordon also has a small Congregational Church on Long Street, Which is simply called Dordon Congregational Church.

 Transport

 Dordon lies close to the M42 at junction 10 and the A5 (Watling Street) runs through Dordon.
 The village has many bus stops along dotted around and is served by route 765 and the newly introduced 766.
 The nearest railway station is Polesworth. but this is now limited to one service northbound to Crewe in the weekdays so rail links are better placed to be made in Tamworth or Atherstone.
 The nearest airports are Birmingham (12 miles) and East Midlands (20 miles).

 Media

 The local newspapers covering the area are the Tamworth Herald, which has a separate edition for North Warwickshire and the Atherstone Recorder.
-Local radio includes BBC Coventry & Warwickshire, Free Coventry & Warwickshire and Capital Mid-Counties.
+Local radio includes BBC CWR, Hits Radio Coventry & Warwickshire and Capital Mid-Counties.
 The village is covered by the Central ITV and BBC West Midlands TV regions broadcast from the nearby Sutton Coldfield transmitting station.